 Food & Wine moves to F.A.W.
 (6-1-23).
 Titles like this are designed to seem like a natural choice, however in reality are chosen because they adhere to the code well.
 Catalyzer A (1) is combined with "3" letters F (6) and W (23), following the "Rule of 3".

 InStyle is one of those confusing examples because it's not even a real word, but two words combined.
-In either case, I.S. or S.I. follow the "Rule of 3" as the combination of the 9th and and 19th letters.
+Regardless, I.S.
+(9-19) follows the "Rule of 3" as the combination of "3" letters I (9) and S (19).

 GQ is a interesting case because, while neither G (7) nor Q (17) are "3" letters, the combination of the two "7" letters solidifies their connection, and the separateness of their group.
 These letters also reflect the personality of the magazine as a brand.